User Case: How Can I Move Files from Dropbox to OneDrive?

 During this operation, users may lose important data due to their own mistakes, and in the process of uploading and downloading, users will invisibly consume a lot of time and energy.
 If you are a business user, this way will greatly reduce work efficiency and increase time costs.

 Step 1.
 Sign Up.
-Enter MultCloud homepage: https://www.multcloud.com and sign up an account with your email or just create a temporary account by clicking on “Try without signing up”.
+Enter MultCloud homepage: https://www.multcloud.com and sign up for an account with your email.

 Step 2.
 Add Dropbox and OneDrive to MultCloud.
 Log in MultCloud with your email and password, hit the “Add Cloud” button to select Dropbox to add; add OneDrive in the same way and go to the next step.